hichamb2/alx-low_level_programming/0x01-variables_if_else_while/README.md

-this is a description about als repo
+Here is discription about 0x01-variables_if_else_while